 Photo 1: Vlado Janić

 Photo 2: The original 1959 stone plaque that existed at the Brezovica forest

 In 1959 a modest stone plaque (Photo 2) was set up in at the Brezovica site to commemorate the significance and importance of the formation of the 1st Sisak Partisan Detachment (and also to commemorate the 30th anniversary of the creation of the Croatian Communist Party (KPH).
 In addition, an elm tree was planted at the exact spot where the uprising was said to have begun.
 However, many decades later, the later 1970s (after the planted elm had fallen), it was decided that a much more substantial memorial was appropriate to memorialize this historical event.
 The design concept chosen for this new memorial was a concept by Croatian architect Želimir Janeš.
 The completed spomenik complex was unveiled to the public on June 22nd, 1981, commemorating 40 years since the day of the location's original uprising.
 The central memorial element of the site is a large 14m tall finned white concrete tower mimicking the shape of the elm tree of the 1941 uprising.
+This tower, abstract in its form, was often referred to as "Debeli brijest" or "Thick Elm" in English.
 Within the center of the inner sanctum of the concrete monument was originally situated a large bronze fist sculpture along with 11 additional small fist-shaped plaques attached to the wall engraved with the names of local fighters and victims.